The Placencia Peninsula in Southern Belize

-One of the best and most affordable Caribbean vacation spots is a lovely little Belizean seacoast village just a few hours from the USA.
+One of the best and most affordable Caribbean vacation spots, Placencia is a lovely little seacoast village in Belize, just a few hours from the USA.

 If you’re looking for a more serene Placencia experience, the resorts scattered along the peninsula are quieter and often have their own beach front amenities.